mwfj/Operating_System-xv6/README.md

 For quiting xv6, you should press `ctrl+A+C` and then insert `quit` command

-For  the specific test, you should follow the instruction from README in each project folder
+For  the specific test, you should follow the instruction from README in each project folder.

 This project mainly divided into four parts: